martinezelx/smart-mow-drive/README.md

 - As our application evolves, we are open to adopting more powerful mapping tools like MapStruct, particularly if the API expands significantly.
 For now, Spring's built-in type conversion is sufficient, but we recognize the potential need for a more sophisticated mapping solution as the complexity of data transformations increases.
 MapStruct would offer greater efficiency and cleaner code for complex mapping scenarios, making it a valuable addition for future scalability.
 ### Emphasizing Continuous Improvement
 - We are committed to continuously improving our application, keeping an eye on emerging technologies and methodologies that could further enhance performance, usability, and maintainability.
 By staying adaptable and responsive to new challenges, we aim to keep our application at the forefront of technological advancements.
-### Implementing a CI/CD Pipeline
-- We plan to implement a CI/CD pipeline to automate the build and deployment process.
-This improvement will allow us to streamline the development process, ensuring that the application is always in a deployable state.
-Additionally, we will focus on implementing comprehensive integration tests to ensure the reliability and stability of the CI/CD pipeline.
 ### Deploying the Application in Cloud Services
 - We plan to deploy the application in cloud services to ensure that the application is always available.
 This improvement will allow us to have a more reliable and stable application.
 Additionally, we will focus on implementing comprehensive integration tests to ensure the reliability and stability of the cloud services.
 ### Improve the code